Nesting statistics in the O(n) loop model on random planar maps: First combinatorial results on planar maps

-In a forthcoming article, we will analyze the probability that a given topology of nesting tree analyze $O(n)$ loop model, conditioned on the lengths of the arms, as well as the generalization to non-simply connected maps.
+In the subsequent article \cite{BGFhigher}, the first-named author and Garcia--Failde analyse the probability that a given topology of nesting tree is realised, conditioned on the lengths of the arms, as well as the generalisation to non simply connected maps.
 In the present article, we focus on the case of two marks: either a marked point and a boundary face, or two boundary faces.
 Then, the reduced nesting graph is either the graph with a single vertex (containing the two marked elements) and no edge, or the graph with two vertices (each of them containing a marked element) connected by an arm of length $P \geq 0$.
 Our goal consists in determining the distribution of $P$, which is the number of loops separating the two marked elements in the map (the pruning consisted in forgetting all information about the loops which were not separating).
-Yet, the tools we shall develop are an important step in the study of the reduced nesting graph in maps of arbitrary topology and with more than $2$ marked elements.
+Yet, the tools we shall develop are important steps in the more general analysis of \cite{BGFhigher}.